Yohann0617/oci-helper/README_EN.md

 ## Core functions

 1. Manage multiple tenant configuration information at the same time, support fuzzy search and status filtering.
+2. Support functions such as changing instance configuration, boot volume configuration, attaching ipv6, releasing security lists, etc.
-2. Change the instance public IP according to multiple **CIDR network segments**.
-If there are abnormalities such as frequent requests, they will be ignored directly and will not affect the next execution until the IP in the specified IP segment is changed.
+3. Change the instance public IP according to multiple **CIDR network segments**.
+If there are abnormalities such as frequent requests, they will be ignored directly, and will not affect the next execution until the IP of the specified IP segment is changed.
-3. Multi-tenant **batch startup** at the same time, the background will run until the startup is successful.
+4. Multiple tenants **start up in batches at the same time**, and the background will run until the startup is successful.
-4. Support **breakpoint continuation**, the configuration and grabbing tasks are saved in the local database, and the grabbing tasks will continue to be executed after the service restart, without repeated configuration.
+5. Support **breakpoint continuation**, the configuration and machine grabbing tasks are saved in the local database, and the machine grabbing tasks will continue to be executed when the service is restarted, without repeated configuration.
-5. Support multiple area codes (configuration items are distinguished by `region`).
-For example: I have a 4-area code, then add 4 configurations, modify `region`, and other configuration items are the same.
+6. Support multiple area codes (configuration items are distinguished by `region`), for example: I have a 4-area code, then add 4 configurations, modify `region`, and other configuration items are the same.
-6. Support front-end page **real-time viewing of back-end logs**.
+7. Support **real-time viewing of backend logs** on the front-end page.
-7. Support **encrypted backup and recovery** to facilitate data migration.
+8. Support **encrypted backup and recovery** to facilitate data migration.
+9. Support **MFA** login verification function.

 ## One-click docker-compose deployment or update